-This page provides information on the compliance, monitoring and enforcement responsibilities of local authorities under the RMA.
-It includes information on draft best practice guidelines which we are seeking feedback on.
+Information on the compliance, monitoring and enforcement responsibilities of local authorities under the RMA.
+Best practice guidelines to assist councils with these responsibilities.

 Local authorities' compliance, monitoring and enforcement responsibilities

 Under the Resource Management Act 1991 (RMA), local authorities (councils) are responsible for monitoring to ensure activities meet requirements under the RMA, plan rules and resource consents.

 The RMA does not prescribe how councils should carry out this function - councils have discretion to determine how to achieve compliance in their respective areas.

 Councils use compliance promotion (such as education, on-site directions and awareness-raising) as the preferred method for encouraging compliance.
 When necessary, councils use formal enforcement action to discourage and penalise non-compliance and direct remediation of the damage.